Digital Technologies

 This learning area helps students to become innovative creators of digital solutions, effective users of digital systems and critical consumers of information conveyed by digital systems.
 Students are provided with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.

-Students from Years 3 to 6 have the opportunity to engage in an international Computational Thinking Challenge.
-The challenge provides students with an opportunity to develop some of the skills from the World Economic Forum’s top skills for 2025; analytical thinking and Innovation, complex problem solving, critical thinking, creativity, technology use, monitoring and control, design and programming and reasoning.
+Students from Years 3 to 6 are able to engage in an international Computational Thinking Challenge.
+The challenge provides students with an opportunity to develop some of the skills from the World Economic Forum’s top skills for 2025; analytical thinking and innovation, complex problem solving, critical thinking, creativity, technology use, monitoring and control, design, programming and reasoning.
 Students learn about Computational Thinking in Digital Technologies and practice these skills in context.
-Students learn decomposition, pattern recognition, abstraction, modelling and simulation, algorithms and evaluation.
+Students learn decomposition, pattern recognition, abstraction, modelling, simulation, algorithms and evaluation.
+Over the past 2 years WPS has had a number students attain a perfect score in the Bebras challenge which is hosted by the Australian Maths Trust.